jaiminjariwala/CSCI_6212_DAA_Project4/README.md

 - Tries many possible refueling combinations
 - Very slow for larger inputs
 - **Time Complexity:** `O(Δn³)`
-- Good for understanding, bad for scaling 🐌
+- Good for understanding, bad for scaling.

 ### 2. Optimized Algorithm
 Based on the research paper **"To Fill or Not to Fill"**, using two strategic ideas: